rohit07cf/Redis-Streams/README.md

 - **Blocking:** Stand by the mailbox and wait up to *X* seconds for mail to arrive

 `BLOCK` is commonly used to build efficient, event-driven consumers without busy polling.

+## Redis Streams for Long-Running Agents

+Redis Streams can be an effective strategy for coordinating and observing **long-running agents**, especially when real-time feedback and ordered event processing are required.

+---

+## When Redis Streams Work Well for Long-Running Agents

+### ✅ Good Use Cases

+1. **Progress Updates & Intermediate Results**
+   - Emit checkpoints, percentages, or status messages
+   - Enable real-time UI or monitoring updates

+2. **Multi-Step Agent Workflows**
+   - Publish events for each stage of execution
+   - Allow downstream consumers to react to specific steps

+3. **Token Streaming from LLMs**
+   - Stream partial tokens or chunks as they are generated
+   - Support live response rendering and low-latency feedback

+---

+## Key Recommendations

+### ✅ DO Use Redis Streams For:
+- Live progress updates during agent execution
+- Token-level or chunk-level streaming from LLMs
+- Step-by-step notifications in multi-stage agent pipelines
+- **Short to medium-running tasks** (typically < **30 minutes**)

+Redis Streams shine when you need **ordered, durable, near-real-time messaging** with lightweight infrastructure and minimal operational overhead.